"Don't Call Names"

-Peter said, "Judas by transgression fell that he might go To his own place" (Acts 1:25).
-Peter indicated that he had some doubt about Judas' going to heaven.
+Peter said, "Judas by transgression fell that he might go to his own place" (Acts 1:25).
+Peter indicated that he had some doubt about Judas going to heaven.
 "What a terrible thing to say.
 He was judging the poor fellow."
-I read an article once which made a feeble attempt to place Judas in a better light than that which is generally cast upon him.
+I read an article once that made a feeble attempt to place Judas in a better light than that that is generally cast upon him.
 However, I doubt that even his champion hopes to meet him "over there."

-Paul tells us that "Elymas" was a "child of the devil," an "enemy of righteousness."
-He told Elymas that!
-Can't you just imagine how mortified some of the sophisticated upper-crust would react to that kind of preaching today?
+Paul tells us that "Elymas" was a "child of the devil" an, "enemy of all righteousness."
+He told Elymas that.
+Can't you just imagine how mortified some of the sophisticated upper crust would react to that kind of preaching today.
 I shouldn't wonder if Paul would get "fired" right off.

-Apollos preached an imperfect gospel in Ephesus, "knowing only the baptism of JohD."
-Aquilla and Pricilla taught him better and he continued his work.
+Apollos preached an imperfect gospel in Ephesus, "knowing only the baptism of John."
+Aquila and Priscilla taught him better and he continued his work.
 Was it necessary to put this in the divine record?
-Evidently the Holy Spirit thought so (Acts 18:24~26).
+Evidently the Holy Spirit thought so (Acts 18:24-26).

 There are times when gospel preachers ought to be like the old dentist.
 A young dentist moved to town and put up a sign: "Teeth Extracted Without Pain."
-The old dentist put up one that read: "Teeth Extracted Regardless of Pain."
-Sometimes it is necessary to name !he sinner as well as the sins.
+The old dentist put up one that read: "Teeth Extracted, Regardless of Pain."
+Sometimes it is necessary to name the sinner as well as the sins.
 It hurts, but it should.